haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/7.saves/en.md

 this preview is specified manually, so this is done for convenience.

 ## Flags
-As mentioned earlier, all three types of save data have a Flags tab.There are 5120 total flags in the game.
+As mentioned earlier, all three types of save data have a Flags tab.
+There are 5120 total flags in the game.
 The first 100 or so act as scratch flags for scripts to use to temporarily mark events that occur within the script.
 After this, flags are associated with various objects in the game such as topics, BGMs, CGs, tutorials, and more.
 Additionally, flags indicate whether certain features have been unlocked.
 Serial Loops allows for editing _all_ of these flags.